 Connect people using vulnerability and weakness

-Sharing vulnerability is a reciprocal process which helps both parties involved.
-Dr. Jeff Polzer, professor of organisational behaviour at Harvard, describes this is a vulnerability loop:
+Sharing vulnerability is a reciprocal process that helps both parties involved.
+Dr. Jeff Polzer, professor of organisational behaviour at Harvard, describes this as a vulnerability loop:

 - Person A puts out a vulnerability signal